MiquelMarinoEspinosa/Parrot-Refactoring-Kata/README.md

     - Refactor pull `getSpeed african logic` from `Parrot` super class to `AfricanParrot` subclass
     - Refactor pull `getSpeed norwegian blue logic` from `Parrot` super class to `NorwegianBlueParrot` subclass
     - Make the `getSpeed Parrot class` method abstract
+- At this point of the refactor both the `getSpeed` and the `getCry` are `abstract` at the super class.
+The previous logic has been pull down to the new parrot subclasses.
+During the refactor has been detected some improvements related to certain data as well as methods use by certain parrots but not all of them.
+It would be interesting to not have common logic share across the parrots when the logic is used just for one kind for instance.
+Here there are some refactor suggestions as next steps:
+    - Convert `methods` that just return scalar values into `constants`
+    - Review and pull down the superclass `methods` that are just used for one kind of parrot
+    - Review and pull down the superclass `fields` that are just used for one kind of parrot
+        - In those cases the `__construct` method should be override in the parrot subclasses